 Training of Trainers: Introduction to Restorative Practices & Using Circles Effectively

-Become a trainer of our two most popular events.
+Become a licensed trainer of our two most popular events.

 The IIRP conducts a three-day "Training of Trainers" (TOT) to teach experienced practitioners how to facilitate the “Introduction to Restorative Practices” and “Using Circles Effectively" professional development days.

 Once trained, participants will be licensed trainers and able to provide this 2-day offering within their agency or limited geographical area.
 For organizations that have already held some amount of on-site training from the IIRP, this will provide a cost-effective way to continue to train new staff by becoming capable of providing this high-quality training "in-house."
 For others, it provides a way to initiate the implementation of restorative practices in your setting or conduct training in your locale.

 When am I eligible to take the TOT?

 The Training of Trainers Programs are for experienced restorative practitioners.
 Individuals should be well versed in restorative practices and should have experience holding group discussions in a circle.
 During the training, attendees will be required to share these experiences with the group.
 There is no specific timeframe that the IIRP has that you can accomplish becoming a practitioner.
 Since this is dependent on personal experience, timing will vary for each individual.

 - Attend both of the prerequisite “Introduction to Restorative Practices” and “Using Circles Effectively" events.
 If you have yet to attend these events, view upcoming training dates here.

 - Gain experience using these practices in your setting.

 - Complete the information form here to begin the Training of Trainers process.
 An IIRP representative will contact you.